 Top Signs of Financial Infidelity to Watch For

 When people think about infidelity, they typically think about one spouse or the other cheating with another person.
 However, did you know there's an entirely different type of infidelity that may not even involve another person?
-It's called financial infidelity.
+It's called financial infidelity or "financial cheating."

 If you think that your spouse is committing financial infidelity, there are warning signs.
-From large purchases on their own to small things that can add up to significant issues, here are the top signs of financial infidelity.
+From large purchases on their own to small things that can add up to significant issues, here are the top signs.

 Related post: 3 Key Things You Probably Don't Know About Infidelity

 Financial infidelity occurs when one spouse or partner hides information relating to finances from the other partner.
-That could include excessive spending, using family funds to help a friend without telling your spouse, increasing credit card balances, or even gambling.
-Financial infidelity not only has the ability to completely destroy any trust within a marriage or partnership but can also cause more financial problems for both parties.
+That could include excessive spending, using family funds to help a friend without telling your spouse, increasing credit card debt, or even gambling.
+It not only has the ability to destroy any trust within a marriage or partnership completely but can also cause more financial problems for both parties.

-Financial infidelity in mild cases can put some strain on relationships and cause one partner to harbor feelings of distrust against the other.
+In mild cases, this type of behavior can put some strain on relationships and cause one partner to harbor feelings of distrust against the other.
 In more severe cases, it can create a wedge between partners that they're unable to overcome.
-In all instances, financial infidelity is a negative thing for marriages and partnerships.
+In all instances, it's a negative thing for marriages and partnerships.

 Related post: Three Phases of Healing from Infidelity